Wear a Tee for NAIDOC Week!

 Koskela has a longstanding tradition of working with Aboriginal and Torres Strait artists to produce acclaimed contemporary designs.
 A collaboration of this scale has not been attempted before and is a testament to Koskela’s role as a respected advocate for Australian Indigenous culture.

-The idea was born during the Darwin Aboriginal Art Fair (DAAF), where most Art Centres have started designing and selling t-shirts, and their creation has proven a great way to engage younger or up-and-coming artists.
+The idea was born during the Darwin Aboriginal Art Fair (DAAF), where most Art Centres have started designing and selling t-shirts, and their creation has proven a great way to engage younger artists.
 There are now over 70 Aboriginal and Torres Strait Art Centres throughout Australia with an extraordinary collective of talent.
 As part of Koskela’s mission to celebrate Australian Indigenous culture and promote it to new audiences we invited all the Art Centres to submit designs for a limited edition t-shirt collection to be exhibited in Sydney.

 Fans are also able to show their support by voting in the People’s Choice competition.
 Pick your favourite t-shirt and be in the running to win it!
 The t-shirt with the most votes will be announced after the exhibition and will become part of Koskela’s retail staff uniform.